Workflow with Morning Messages

-This week on our social media platforms, we shared out connections to organization and workflow through morning messages (Chapter 3).
-Why did we start here?
 Morning messages are rich in what they offer Littles: visuals, context for learning focuses, and literacy opportunities for interaction with text.
-Click here to access this message and its content.
+Click here to access the message below and its content.

 For teachers, morning messages give them a space to facilitate experiences and help build connections for students.
 Once you have a master slide layout created, you can easily plan out your messages.
 Think about this powerful quote from Benjamin Franklin:

 “For every minute spent organizing, an hour is earned.”